Leaf-Agriculture/docs/docs/user_management_endpoints.md

 ### `POST /john-deere-credentials`

-Create a John Deere credential for the Leaf User.
+Create a John Deere credentials for the Leaf User.

 #### Request body